sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 In this guide, we used Sharetribe CLI to define search schemas for our marketplace.
 We also saw how schemas defined through Sharetribe Console and Sharetribe CLI interact.
-We used the public data attributes `condition` and `listingType` as examples.
-In addition, we looked at adding user search schemas for Integration API as well as adding a listing schema with a default value.
+We used the public data attributes `condition` and `brand` as examples.
+In addition, we looked at adding user search schemas for Integration API, adding a transaction schema, as well as adding a listing schema with a default value.

 For more information, see the following resources: